Donna McPhail

-Donna McPhail is a British journalist, and was formerly a television presenter and stand-up comedian.
+Donna McPhail is a former British stand-up comedian who has also worked as a television presenter and journalist.

 McPhail is from London and was noted for her stand-up comedy in the 1990s, most prominently in her nomination for the Perrier Comedy Award in 1993.

 McPhail hosted BBC Two's The Sunday Show (1995–1996), a studio-based comedy programme which also starred Katie Puckrik, Paul Kaye (in his Dennis Pennis persona) and Paul Tonkinson.

-McPhail, who is regarded as an outspoken "laddette" lesbian, now writes a monthly column for Diva, the UK's bestselling magazine for lesbians.
+McPhail has also written for a monthly column for Diva, the UK's bestselling magazine for lesbians.